Gallopsled/pwntools/docs/source/install.rst

 Released Version
 -----------------

 pwntools is available as a ``pip`` package for Python3.
-Version v5.0.0 requires Python3.10 or later.
+Version v5.0.0 supports Python3.10 or later.
+Use v4 if you use earlier versions of Python.

 Python3
 ^^^^^^^

+The Python version required for installing Pwntools is kept as low as possible on a best-effort basis.
+However, new features target Python3.10 and later.

 .. code-block:: bash